mauroorru3/erasmus_via_blockchain_interaction/README.md

 cd ..

 # Create the image of the Relayer that connect the Italian chain and the hub:
+# Go relayer:

+cd go_relayer_it_hub
+sudo docker build -f Dockerfile . -t go_relayer_it_hub --no-cache cd ..

+# Hermes relayer:

-cd relayer_it_hub
+cd hermes_relayer_it_hub
-sudo docker build -f Dockerfile . -t relayer_it_hub --no-cache cd ..
+sudo docker build -f Dockerfile . -t hermes_relayer_it_hub --no-cache cd ..

 # Create the image of the Relayer that connect the German chain and the hub:
+# Go relayer:

+cd go_relayer_de_hub
+sudo docker build -f Dockerfile . -t go_relayer_de_hub --no-cache cd ..

+# Hermes relayer:

-cd relayer_de_hub
+cd hermes_relayer_de_hub
-sudo docker build -f Dockerfile . -t relayer_de_hub --no-cache cd ..
+sudo docker build -f Dockerfile . -t hermes_relayer_de_hub --no-cache cd ..

 # To allow scripts to be executed within containers:

 chmod +x allow_permissions.sh
 ./allow_permissions.sh

+# To start the containers with hermes relayers:

+sudo docker compose -f modular.yaml --profile hermes up

-# To start the containers
+# To start the containers with go relayers:

-sudo docker compose -f modular.yaml up
+sudo docker compose -f modular.yaml --profile go up

-# To start the relayer process:
+# To start the hermes relayer process:

+sudo docker exec -it hermes_relayer_it_hub bash ./run-relayer.sh

-sudo docker exec relayer ./run-relayer.sh
+sudo docker exec -it hermes_relayer_de_hub bash ./run-relayer.sh

+# To start the go relayer process:

+sudo docker exec go_relayer_it_hub ./run-relayer_it_hub.sh

+sudo docker exec go_relayer_de_hub ./run-relayer_de_hub.sh

 # To simulate the execution of the Hub and the Italian Chain, thus the chains configuration, the insertion of a student, the student's exams and so on:

 ./test.sh

+# To end the execution of the containers with hermes relayers:

+sudo docker compose -f modular.yaml --profile hermes down

-# To end the execution of the containers:
+# To end the execution of the containers with go relayers:

 sudo docker compose -f modular.yaml --profile go down